kanidm/kanidm/kanidm_book/src/recycle_bin.md

 > **WARNING:** The recycle bin is a best effort - when recovering in some cases
 > not everything can be "put back" the way it was.
 Be sure to check your entries
-> are sane once they have been revived.
+> are valid once they have been revived.

 ## Where is the Recycle Bin?